Death threats against journalists have been normalized, and reactions to the Capital Gazette shooting prove it

 In another part of the internet, however, people had a completely different reaction to the murder of five newspaper employees.
 Following the tragic shooting in Annapolis, trolls on the far-right “celebrated” the violence inflicted upon the innocent people inside the newspaper office.

 Washington Post reporter Drew Harwell posted a series of screenshots on Twitter that showed, as he puts it, an “active celebration in the worst parts of the Internet over the shooting in Annapolis.”
 Among the horrifying comments were things like “dead journalists can’t spread leftist propaganda” and, as Ben Collins from NBC pointed out in another screenshot from the r/The_donald thread, “Here we go!
-Right on time.”
+Right on time.” false

-Some of the most chilling posts actually link back to Donald Trump’s tweet from February 2017 calling the media “the enemy of the American People.”
+Some of the most chilling posts actually link back to Donald Trump’s tweet from February 2017 calling the media “the enemy of the American People.” false

 That February tweet was not the only time Trump has referred to the free press as “the enemy,” and the president is far from the only person to wage an open war on journalists across the country.
 As CNN’s Brian Stelter put it, “This is a day many journalists have feared for a long time.”